junholeephy/IPHCNtuple/README.md

 ...
 ```

-Then execute the script to create lists of paths to FlatTree files, based on the content of your FlatTree production output directory (by default, will create the lists in directory "lists/") :
+Then execute the script to create lists of paths to FlatTree files, based on the content of your FlatTree production output directory.
+By default, it will create the lists of root files in directory "lists/" :
 ```
 ./split_into_lists.zsh
 ```
+Then you could e.g. copy the lists for samples you're interested in in a new dir. "lists_priority", and modify run_batch.zsh accordingly.

-NB : could also list the FlatTree files yourself, and change the directory in which to look for in run_batch.zsh accordingly (cf. above)
+((NB : could also list the FlatTree files yourself, and change the directory in which to look for in run_batch.zsh accordingly (cf. above) ))

 ### Run